morgana-x/dmfLib/README.md

 # dmfLib
-A utility for DMF files
+A utility for extracting the contents of DMF files

 Typically these files are with the extension .DAT